EnterpriseDB/repmgr/FAQ.md

   (However this does mean that if a standby is no longer connected to the master, the master will retain WAL files indefinitely).

+  As an alternative to replication slots, consider using Barman as a fallback source of WAL files; this removed the need to worry about WAL retention on the master.

 - How many replication slots should I define in `max_replication_slots`?

   Normally at least same number as the number of standbys which will connect